-The moment a parent mentions to their teenage son or daughter that they will be leaving town for a short vacation, many teens will take their smart phones out of their pocket and begin text messaging friends or posting updates about a potential get together via social networking media.
+The moment a parent mentions to their teenage son or daughter that they will be leaving town for a short vacation, many teens will take their smartphones out of their pocket and begin text messaging friends or posting updates about a potential get-together via social networking media.
 Once the parents have left the teen party begins to come together and come together fast.
-The word spreads like wildfire, as what was first suppose to be a small get together manifests into a raging party.
+The word spreads like wildfire, as what was first supposed to be a small get-together manifests into a raging party.
 By midnight, the cops have been called by neighbors, property damage has occurred and the teen begins creating a story to explain the wild events.

 Stories like the one above are all too common and occur nearly every single day, but through the use of home camera technology parents are provided with options.
 First of all, when a parent equips their home with video monitoring devices they can tell their teen that even though they may be gone on vacation a monitoring system will be documenting every detail of what is happening at the home.
 This fear of getting busted by video surveillance alone is often times enough to make any teen rethink having a party.

-The second option that home security or hidden cameras provide is the ability for parents to setup a wireless camera system and then monitor the live video feed remotely from a computer in real-time.
-Wireless cameras can be disguised from anything to a wall-clock, teddy bear, tissue box and more.
-The video data is then transmitted from the camera system where parents can access the information as it happens, allowing parents to either call their teen and bust them on the spot, or call the police on their own home to breakup a party before it gets out of control.
+The second option that home security or hidden cameras provide is the ability for parents to set up a wireless camera system and then monitor the live video feed remotely from a computer in real-time.
+Wireless cameras can be disguised from anything to a wall clock, teddy bear, tissue box, and more.
+The video data is then transmitted from the camera system where parents can access the information as it happens, allowing parents to either call their teens and bust them on the spot, or call the police on their own home to break up a party before getting out of control.